DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 there are ongoing discussions whether software should be considered as a specific kind of research data or as a separate entity (Lamprecht et al.
 2019).
-Unfortunately, guidelines and policies for sustainable research software development in Germany are still lacking and long-term funding strategies are missing.
+These positive developments notwithstanding, guidelines and policies for sustainable research software development in Germany are unfortunately still lacking and long-term funding strategies are missing.
 This all leads to unmet requirements and unsolved challenges that we want to highlight in this paper by elaborating on i) why sustainable research software development needs to